rescrv/blue/macarunes/README.md

 1. Recover or derive the root secret for the root macaroon identifier.
 2. Build a `Verifier`.
 3. Add every exact-string context that should be true for this request.
-4. Set the verifier time before checking expiration caveats.
+4. Set the verifier time before checking expiration or not-before caveats.
 5. Pass the root macaroon, root secret, and all bound discharges to `Verifier::verify`.
 6. Treat every `Error::ProofInvalid` as authentication failure.